Both urinary incontinence (UI) and faecal incontinence (FI) can be a symptom or sign of another health condition.

-The diagnosis of urinary incontinence is made based on a medical history, a physical examination and some confirmatory special tests.
-The health professional has to identify the type and severity of the incontinence, as well as the possible underlying cause(s).
+The diagnosis of UI is based on a medical history, a physical examination, and some confirmatory tests.
+Your health professional has to identify the type and severity of the incontinence, as well as the possible underlying cause(s).

-Which special tests are performed will depend on the findings of the history and the physical examination, and the suspected cause of the incontinence.
+The special tests that are performed will depend on the findings of the history and physical examination, and the suspected cause of the incontinence.
+The tests may include:

-Intravenous pyelogram (IVP): Contrast medium is injected into a vein and excreted by the kidneys.
+- Intravenous pyelogram (IVP): During this test, a contrast medium is injected into a vein and excreted by the kidneys.
 Serial X-rays are taken while the contrast passes through the urinary tract, demonstrating both the function and the anatomy of the system.

-Micturatingcystourethrogram (MCUG): Contrast medium is inserted into the bladder and through a catheter X-rays are taken when the bladder is full and while the patient passes urine.
-The position and integrity of the bladder and the urethra are demonstrated.
+- Micturating cystourethrogram (MCUG): A contrast medium is inserted into the bladder.
+By means of a catheter, X-rays are taken when the bladder is full and while you pass urine.
+The position and integrity of the bladder and urethra are made visible.

-Urodynamic study: This is a functional test of bladder muscle and bladder outlet function.
-Pressure probes are inserted into the bladder and the rectum.
-During the initial filling phase the bladder compliance, capacity and response to filling are measured.
-After capacity is reached, the patient is asked to pass urine and the pressure generated in the bladder as well as the bladder outlet resistance are measured.
+- Urodynamic study: This is a functional test of bladder muscle and bladder outlet function.
+Pressure probes are inserted into your bladder and rectum.
+During the initial filling phase, the bladder’s compliance, capacity and response to filling are measured.
+After capacity is reached, you’ll be asked to pass urine.
+The pressure generated in your bladder, as well as your bladder-outlet resistance, are measured.

 Diagnosing faecal incontinence

-Identifying the exact causes of faecal incontinence (FI) will usually start with a doctor’s consultation and assessment, which includes a thorough medical history.
+Identifying the exact causes of FI usually starts with a doctor’s consultation and assessment, which includes a thorough medical history.

-It helps to know what type of questions the doctor may ask, so here are some of them:
+It helps to know what type of questions the doctor may ask.
+Here’s what to expect:

-- When did faecal incontinence start and how often does it occur?
+- When did your FI start and how often does it occur?

-- How much stool leakage occurs, does it just soil your underwear, is there only a small amount of solid or liquid stool that leaks out, or is there complete loss of bowel control?
+- How much stool leakage occurs?
+Does it just soil your underwear?
+Is there only a small amount of solid or liquid stool that leaks out or do you experience complete loss of bowel control?

 - When you experience FI, do you have a strong urge to have a bowel movement or does it happen without warning?